 Carlos Gómez Gutiérrez is an associate in the International Arbitration practice of the Paris office.
-He is qualified as a solicitor of the Senior Courts of England and Wales, and is also admitted to practice at the Madrid Bar and the Paris Bar.
+He is qualified as a Solicitor of the Senior Courts of England and Wales and as an Abogado at the Madrid Bar.
+He is also admitted to practice at the Paris Bar as a Registered European Lawyer.

 He has a solid experience in disputes (international arbitration, litigation, and adjudication) and non-contentious matters related to energy & infrastructure projects.